H. perforatum is most commonly used in herbal medicine.

 Anodyne – a specific for nerve pain, it has a milder action for inflammatory pain

-A primary herb for nerve pain – typically sharp and shooting – sciatica, shingles, pinched nerves. tooth pain, neuralgia.
+A primary herb for this condition which is typically sharp and shooting – sciatica, shingles, pinched nerves, tooth pain, neuralgia.

 A very effective liver herb if pharmaceuticals are not present

-Uplifting Formula for melancholy – use with other bright, uplifting plants such as Tulsi, Rose, Lemon Balm or Albizzia.
+Uplifting Formula for Melancholy or SAD – use with other bright, uplifting plants such as Tulsi, Rose, Lemon Balm or Albizzia.
 This uplifting formula can be combined with other nervines for a more complex formula depending on the individual.

 Use equal parts with Dandelion for a mild herbal pair for the liver.